cms-opendata-workshop/workshop2023-post-lesson/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-A physics analysis usually encompasses running over hundreds of gigabytes of data.
-At CMS, this is usually performed using high-throughput batch systems such as the HTCondor installation at CERN and at other research institutions as well as the worldwide LHC computing grid (WLCG).
-Not everyone will have these resources available at their own institution, but nowadays anyone can get access to computing resources via public cloud vendors.
+Physics analyses in the field of particle physics often involve processing large amounts of data, typically spanning hundreds of gigabytes.
+Traditionally, these analyses have been performed using high-throughput batch systems like HTCondor, which is installed at CERN and various research institutions.
+Additionally, the worldwide LHC computing grid (WLCG) has been instrumental in providing distributed computing resources for such analyses.
+However, not everyone may have access to these resources at their own institutions.
+To overcome this limitation, the CMS OpenData workshop in 2023 aims to enable researchers to utilize computing resources through public cloud vendors.
-This lesson will give you prepare you an environment for running realistic physics analyses "in the cloud" using Kubernetes (as well as giving you a brief introduction to Kubernetes itself).

 <!-- this is an html comment -->